JoeBwonKenobi/Car-Insurance-Project/README.md

 I built a Logistic Regression Model, Random Forest Classifier, and KNN models and tuned them using GridsearchCV.
 I used GridsearchCV because it systematically searches through a specified range of hyperparameters to find the best combination of hyperparameters that optimize the performance of the model.
 This ensures that I'm getting the best possible version of the model.

+I separated this project into four different notebooks for the four major steps included in the project,They are linked below:

+1. Prepose two choices for datasets that meet the requirements of the project.
+2.

 # **Visualizations of Data:**

 ![image](https://user-images.githubusercontent.com/117705408/235288525-e42d9266-b5a4-45b1-ad6d-37d6ed45391f.png)